ministryofjustice/hmpps-spring-boot-sqs/README.md

 From the root of the project run the following command to test only the test-app tests:

 `./gradlew test-app:test`

+### Running the `test-app`

+Running the `test-app` locally can be useful for debugging features provided by this library.

+Start localstack with command:

+`docker-compose -f docker-compose-test.yml up localstack`

+Then run the `test-app` in your IDE from main class `HmppsTemplateKotlin`.

 #### Managing Queues in Tests